Distaph (Dicloxacillin Sodium)

 Seek immediate medical attention if you experience:

-• swelling of face, lips, mouth, throat or other body parts
+- swelling of the face, lips, mouth, throat or other parts of the body

 Important Warnings